cmderdev/cmder/docs/package-managers.md

 winget validate --manifest .\build\package-managers\winget\manifests\c\Cmder\CmderMini\1.3.25
 ```

-To submit, copy the generated manifest folders into a fork of [`microsoft/winget-pkgs`](https://github.com/microsoft/winget-pkgs) and open a PR.
-Proposed package IDs are:
+To submit manually, copy the generated manifest folders into a fork of [`microsoft/winget-pkgs`](https://github.com/microsoft/winget-pkgs) and open a PR.
+To submit through GitHub Actions, configure `WINGETCREATE_GITHUB_TOKEN` and run the package-manager workflow with WinGet publishing enabled.

 - `Cmder.Cmder` for the full archive, using `cmder.zip` and `Architecture: x64`
 - `Cmder.CmderMini` for the mini archive, using `cmder_mini.zip` and `Architecture: neutral`